cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # OPRF Protocol {#protocol}

 In this section we describe the OPRF and VOPRF protocols.
+Recall that such a protocol takes place between a verifier (V) and a prover (P).
+We may commonly think of the verifier as the client, and the prover as the server in the interaction (we will use these names interchangeably throughout).
+The server holds a key k for a PRF.
+The protocol allows the client to learn PRF evaluations on chosen inputs x without revealing x to the server.

-Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}};
-essentially without providing zero-knowledge proofs that verify that the output is correct.
-Our VOPRF construction (including the NIZK DLEQ proofs from
-{{dleq}}) is identical to the {{JKK14}} construction.
+Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}}; essentially without providing zero-knowledge proofs that verify that the output is correct.
+Our VOPRF construction (including the NIZK DLEQ proofs from {{dleq}}) is identical to the {{JKK14}} construction.
 With batched proofs ({{batch}}) our construction differs slightly in that we can perform multiple VOPRF evaluations in one go, whilst only constructing one NIZK proof object.

 ## Design